aidenaistar/gemini-productivity-tracker/README.md

 # Productivity Tracker

 A simple Python tool that tracks your productivity by taking periodic screenshots and analyzing them using AI.
+The tool takes a screenshot every second, emulating a 1 FPS video.
+Screenshots are batched every minute and analyzed by Gemini.
+At the end of the session the tool will provide a summary of summaries.
 It is designed to make use of the Gemini free tier.

 ## Quick Setup